 One tablespoonful of horse radish, one of vinegar, one of Worcestershire sauce, two of lemon juice, one of tomato sauce, one half a teaspoonful of Tabasco sauce, one half of salt; mix well, put on ice for an hour; to this add the shredded meat of lobster till the quantity needed is reached.
 Serve in little glasses, surrounded by chopped ice if liked.

 Closer still is the 1928 recipe for shrimp cocktail.
 It includes Russian dressing, a combination of mayonnaise and tomato ketchup with horseradish, pimento, chives and other spices.
-Despite its name, it was invented by an American and sounds remarkably like the pink sauce (called Marie Rose sauce) that graces our traditional seafood cocktail.
+Despite its name, the dressing was invented by an American and sounds remarkably like the pink sauce (called Marie Rose sauce) that graces our traditional seafood cocktail.

 A prawn cocktail recipe in 1928 and the 1936 recipe for seafood cocktail do not have mayonnaise.
 The latter suggested the dish as “another bright idea” for a day at the beach.
-It mixed lobster, crabmeat and prawns with a sauce made from a small glass of dry sherry, two dashes of Tobasco [sic] sauce. a teaspoon of lemon juice, two tablespoons of tomato sauce, a teaspoon of Worcester sauce, and half a teaspoon of chopped chives.
+It mixed lobster, crabmeat and prawns with a sauce made from a small glass of dry sherry, two dashes of Tobasco sauce. a teaspoon of lemon juice, two tablespoons of tomato sauce, a teaspoon of Worcester sauce, and half a teaspoon of chopped chives.
 “Mix well and stand on ice or carry in an iced vacuum flask until ready to serve,” the instructions read.

 It wasn’t until 1953 that we find a recipe for “pink seafood cocktail“.
-This had the familiar mayonnaise and tomato based sauce and was served in “icy cold cocktail glasses”.
+This had the familiar mayonnaise and tomato-based sauce and was served in “icy cold cocktail glasses”.
 By the 1970s, the whole shebang was being piled into the centre of avocados, as “avocado seafood” became a standard entrée at posh restaurants.

-During the trendy 1980s we moved on from the seafood cocktail.
+During the trendy 1980s, we moved on from the seafood cocktail.
 In fact, it became decidedly naff.
-But deep in the suburbs the memories lingered on, while the smart set reserved the dish for retro-themed parties where it was served with a snigger.
-Until, in 2009, no lesser publication than Gourmet Traveller declared the seafood cocktail an irony free zone.
+But deep in the suburbs, the memories lingered on, while the smart set reserved the dish for retro-themed parties where it was served with a snigger.
+Until, in 2009, no lesser publication than Gourmet Traveller declared the seafood cocktail an irony-free zone.
 Of course, their recipe insisted that you made your own mayonnaise before combining it with the dead horse, cream, Worcestershire, brandy and Tobasco.

 Beloved in the USA, Britain and Australia, is seems that, while you’re unlikely to find one in a hatted restaurant, this old favourite is here to stay.